NishchayAnand/software-engineering/System Design/LLD/OOP/Design Patterns/Notes.md

 - `NOTE: `**Most of the OOP design patterns are irrelevant in functional programming.
 In many cases, the language itself provides operators that do the same thing that patterns do.**

 - `NOTE: `**It's like design principles are low-level and design patterns are high-level, functional programmming is at higher level of abstraction.**

+## EXTRA

+The best way to use patterns is to load your brain with them and then recognize places in your designs and existing applications where you can apply them.

+Instead of code reuse, with patterns you get experience reuse.